Denver Broncos vs. Washington Football Team NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Broncos stats and trends

-- In Denver's seven games this season, it has three wins against the spread.
+- In Denver's seven games this year, it has three wins against the spread.

-- This season, the Broncos have two ATS wins in three games as a favorite of 3.5 points or more.
+- The Broncos have covered the spread twice this season when favored by 3.5 points or more (in three chances).

 - Denver's games this year have hit the over on two of seven set point totals (28.6%).

-- Denver is 1-1 against the spread and 1-1 overall when the team amasses over 406.0 yards.
+- In games that Denver churns out over 406.0 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Broncos have turned the ball over nine times this season, one more turnover than the Football Team have forced (8).